IMEDEA/mitogenomics/README.md

 This script assumes the python3 interpreter to be in /usr/bin/env python3.
-If this is not the case, or multiple python installations are available, the full path to python3 interpreter can be added to the command line (e.g. ./usr/bin/python3 aln2tbl.py) or path exported in .bashrc file.
+If this is not the case, or multiple python installations are available, the full path to python3 interpreter can be added to the command line (e.g. ./usr/bin/python3 aln2tbl.py or ~/miniconda3/bin/python ./aln2tbl.py) or path exported in .bashrc file.

 **2) How should individual genes be named in the input file?**